-- b.
+- d.
+Program awards and recognitions; and/or - e.
+Notable Trade Ally feedback. - vi.
+Description of Program Challenges, which may include: - a.
+Program not on track to meet goal, explanation of why and how Program Administrator plans to get it back on track or alternatively fund-shift to a more successful Program; - b.
 Lack of a sufficient pipeline such that Program goals may not be achieved: - c.
 Challenges in coordination efforts; - d.
 Description of Measures that are not receiving uptake; and/or - e.
 Notable Trade Ally feedback. - vii.
 Portfolio-Level Narrative.
 Key portfolio-level changes and updates, including: - a.
 All Measures that are demonstrated as successful through a Program Administrator Breakthrough Equipment and Devices Program; - b.
 Fund-shifts meeting threshold of Section 6.1, above; - c.
 Key changes to marketing strategies, such as new marketing channels or marketing campaigns; - List of market research studies conducted by consultants, if study costs exceed \$25,000 and are not protected by license agreements or other proprietary arrangements; - e.
 Brief description of new pilots and Programs, including target market, delivery strategy, and key Measures; - f.
 Any discontinued Programs; - g.
 Portfolio Summary Table setting forth evaluation status (ex ante, verified, or ICC approved), net energy savings achieved, original Plan savings goal, and net energy savings goal by Program Year and Plan cycle, starting with Program Year 1, with percent of net energy savings goal achieved, at the Portfolio level; and - h.
-Portfolio Summary Table setting forth: - i.
+Low income energy efficiency accountability committee reporting, including tracking and reporting on how input from the committee has led to new approaches and changes in Energy Efficiency Portfolios.43 - Portfolio Summary Table setting forth: - i.
 Net energy savings achieved; - ii.
 Carbon reductions (tons); - iii.
 Cars removed from road; - iv.
 Acres of trees planted; - v.
 Number of homes powered for one year; - vi.
 Direct Portfolio jobs; - vii.
 Low Income homes served (to the extent Program tracks low income participation) by Program Year, starting with Program Year 1, at the Portfolio level. - viii.
 Appendix: For each Program, include a chart showing monthly or quarterly cumulative savings forecast versus achieved.
 The forecast should only be provided if the Program Administrator develops it in the course of Program administration.